Secure Access Certificate Manager

 - Logging of events such as issuing/blocking certificates/eIDs, adding/removing users, smart cards, etc.

-The use of certificates and e-credentials is not limited to the organisation's (internal) users, it can also be used for external users.
+The use of certificates and e-credentials is not limited to the organization's (internal) users, it can also be used for external users.

 One example is to issue electronic identities to identify partners and/or customers and offer them a secure access to various applications that are maintained by the company.